jerkos/apikrab/README.md

 ## Ideas

 - [ ] Add a way to save your project in a file
-- [ ] Add a way to load your project from a file
+- [ ] Add a way to load your project from a file (postman collection ?)
 - [ ] Share your project with others
 - [ ] Extend expectation mechanisms (regex, jsonpath, include, ...)
 - [ ] Improve the ui